-Originally my draw to this film was seeing Antonia Thomas, from Misfits, and Freya Mavor from generation 3 of Skins.
+Originally my draw to this film was seeing Antonia Thomas, from Misfits, and Freya Mavor from Generation 3 of Skins.
 But, somewhere between the trailer, and the first few songs, I fell in love.
-Mind you, I’m not the biggest lover of musicals, but god does this make me seem like I had no idea what I have been talking about all these years.
+Mind you, I’m not the biggest lover of musicals, but God does this make me seem like I had no idea what I have been talking about all these years.

 Characters & Story

 The love lives of three couples are focused on in the film.
 The first being Jean (Jane Horrocks) and Rab (Peter Mullan).
-They have been together 25 years, and a secret from Rab’s past threatens their very foundation and makes Jean wonder if those 25 years were for nothing.
-As for the other two relationships, it deals with Rab and Jean’s kids.
-Their daughter, Liz (Freya Mavor) is in a relationship with Ally (Kevin Guthrie) who is a veteran deeply in love with this girl.
+They have been together for 25 years, and a secret from Rab’s past threatens their very foundation and makes Jean wonder if those 25 years were for nothing.
+The other two relationships deal with Rab and Jean’s kids.
+Their daughter, Liz (Freya Mavor) is in a relationship with Ally (Kevin Guthrie), who is a veteran deeply in love with this girl.
 But, a simple yes or no question leads them to possibly falling apart.

-But, being how the story is, they try to play with your emotions, successfully may I add, and from scene to scene you can be brought from such giddy joy to wanting to scream at the screen and say “NOOOOO, YOU IDIOT!
+But, being how the story is, they try to play with your emotions successfully, may I add, and from scene to scene, you can be brought from such giddy joy to wanting to scream at the screen and say, “NOOOOO, YOU IDIOT!
 WHY DID YOU DO THAT!?”
 And just the emotional response it can get from you from the first song alone hooks you in.

-In all honesty, I am a bit elated by the film so I don’t see any major flaws as of the posting of this review.
+In all honesty, I am a bit elated by the film, so I don’t see any major flaws as of the posting of this review.
 I must note, however, that this uses the usual formula of romance films I have been harping on since I started doing reviews.
 But, I do feel that it compensates by getting you really invested to the point that you don’t really notice it following usual patterns.
-Outside of that, I will say that I don’t think everyone who sings could make a career out of it, but I do think that the purpose of them singing wasn’t necessarily to sound good but convey that character’s emotions, so I’ll give them a pass.
+Outside of that, I will say that I don’t think everyone who sings could make a career out of it, but I do think that the purpose of their singing wasn’t necessarily to sound good but to convey that character’s emotions, so I’ll give them a pass.

 Overall: Worth Seeing